rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ---

-As you remember from the "Filtering Step 1" section, filtering in screenlamp consists of two stages:
+As you remember from the "[Step 1 -- Filtering via Features from Data Tables](#Step-1----Filtering-via-Features-from-Data-Tables)" section, filtering in screenlamp consists of two stages:

 1. Creating an ID file of molecule names
 2. Selecting molecules from MOL2 files using the ID file from step 1